Caring for your jewellery

 4. Cleaning your copper jewellery

-Tarnish can be common on copper as when it meets the air oxidisation occurs.
-Some people can notice a slight green tinge where the copper contacts the skin but this is harmless and comes off easily with soap and water.
+Tarnish can occur on copper as when it meets the air oxidisation occurs.
+Some people can notice a slight green tinge where the copper contacts the skin, but this is harmless and comes off easily with soap and water.
 It’s simply to do with the pH of your skin.

-I use Renaissance Wax on my products which should slow down the tarnish process but over time (and wear) this will be inevitable.
-If you don’t like this darker natural colouring you can clean your jewellery using lemon juice and salt as follows
+If you don’t like this darker natural colouring that occurs to copper over time, you can clean your jewellery using lemon juice and salt as follows

 5. Cleaning your silver jewellery